metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

 Optional:

 - `fs_type` (String) fsType to mount.
 Ex. 'ext4', 'xfs', 'ntfs'.If not provided, the empty value is passed to the associated CSI driverwhich will determine the default filesystem to apply.
 - `node_publish_secret_ref` (Attributes) nodePublishSecretRef is a reference to the secret object containingsensitive information to pass to the CSI driver to complete the CSINodePublishVolume and NodeUnpublishVolume calls.This field is optional, and  may be empty if no secret is required.
-If thesecret object contains more than one secret, all secret references are passed. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--csi--node_publish_secret_ref))
+If thesecret object contains more than one secret, all secret references are passed. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_volumes--csi--node_publish_secret_ref))
 - `read_only` (Boolean) readOnly specifies a read-only configuration for the volume.Defaults to false (read/write).
 - `volume_attributes` (Map of String) volumeAttributes stores driver-specific properties that are passed to the CSIdriver.
 Consult your driver's documentation for supported values.

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--csi--node_publish_secret_ref"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_volumes--csi--node_publish_secret_ref"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.csi.node_publish_secret_ref`
+### Nested Schema for `spec.control_plane.deployment.additional_volumes.csi.node_publish_secret_ref`

 Optional: